Approximate inference of marginals using the IBIA framework: Inference of marginals

 The second part links $C'$ to $\tilde{C}$ in $CTF_{k+1}$ such that $C'\subseteq \tilde{C}$ .
 This is always possible since $CTF_{k+1}$ is obtained after incrementally modifying $CTF_{k,a}$ to add new factors.
 Thus, each clique in $CTF_{k,a}$ is contained in some clique in $CTF_{k+1}$.
 For example, ${C_1}'\subset \tilde{C_2}$ and the link is $(C_1, {C_1}',\tilde{C_2})$.

+Let $L_k$ denote the set of links between $CTF_k$ and $CTF_{k+1}$.
 We refer to the modified data structure consisting of the sequence of calibrated CTFs, $SCTF=\{CTF_k\}$ and a list of links between all adjacent CTFs, $SL=\{L_k\}$, as the \textit{sequence of linked CTFs (SLCTF)}.
 Once the SLCTF is created, starting from the final CTF in the SLCTF, we successively back-propagate beliefs to the preceding CTFs via links between adjacent CTFs.
 To back-propagate beliefs from $CTF_{k+1}$ to $CTF_k$, we choose a subset of links in $L_k$ based on heuristics, which will be discussed later.
-Then, for each selected link $(C,C',\tilde{C})$, we update the clique belief $\beta(C)$ as follows.
+Then, for each selected link $(C,C',\tilde{C})$, we update the belief associated with clique $C$ as follows.

+where, $V_l=C\cap C'$.
 This is followed by one round of message passing from $C$ to all other cliques in the CT containing $C$.
 Once all CTFs are re-calibrated, we infer the marginal distribution of a variable using Equation~\ref{eq:marg} from the last CTF in which it is present.

 For BNs, if incremental build is performed by adding variables in the topological order, then as shown in Theorem~\ref{thm:post}, the singleton marginals are consistent in CTFs $\{CTF_{k\geq I_E}\}$, where $I_E$ is the index of the last CTF to which the factor corresponding to an evidence variable is added.
 Therefore, in this case, back-propagation of beliefs can be performed starting from $CTF_{I_E}$ instead of starting from the last CTF.
 This reduces the effort required for belief update.